Lélio

-Lélio, ou Le retour à la vie (English: Lélio, or the Return to Life) Op.
+Lélio, ou Le retour à la vie (English: Lélio, or the Return to Life), Op.
 14b, is a work incorporating music and spoken text by the French composer Hector Berlioz, intended as a sequel to his Symphonie fantastique.
 It is written for a narrator, solo tenor and baritone, mixed chorus, and an orchestra including piano.

-It was composed in Italy in 1831, often using previously written music, and first performed at the Conservatoire de Paris on 9 December 1832 as Le retour à la vie, mélologue en six parties.
-It was revised for a performance in Weimar at the request of Franz Liszt in 1855 and published the following year.
-According to David Cairns, Lélio had the most "immediate impact" of all Berlioz's works, yet the fashionable Romantic features and the mixture of declamation and music which appealed to early audiences have served to date the piece and it is rarely revived or recorded nowadays.
+Composed in Italy in 1831 and initially performed at the Conservatoire de Paris on December 9, 1832, as Le retour à la vie, mélologue en six parties, Lélio incorporated pre-existing compositions.
+Upon Franz Liszt's solicitation, it underwent revision for a 1855 performance in Weimar and was published the subsequent year.
+David Cairns highlights Lélio for its unparalleled "immediate impact" within Berlioz's catalogue.
+Its early appeal, rooted in the fusion of Romantic aesthetics and the interplay between declamation and music, has, however, led to its perception as dated, thus its infrequent revival and recording in contemporary times.

 Overview

 Lélio is a kind of sequel to Symphonie fantastique and makes use of the famous idée fixe (the recurring musical theme symbolising the beloved) from that work.
-Both the symphony and Lélio were inspired by the composer's unhappy love affairs, the symphony by Harriet Smithson, Lélio by Marie Moke, who had broken off her engagement to Berlioz in order to marry Camille Pleyel, prompting the composer to contemplate suicide.
+Both the symphony and Lélio were inspired by the composer's unhappy love affairs, the symphony by Harriet Smithson, Lélio by Marie Moke, who had broken off her engagement to Berlioz in order to marry Camille Pleyel, prompting the composer to contemplate suicide and triple homicide.
 Lélio is a record of the composer overcoming his despair and "returning to life" via the consolations of music and literature.
 Berlioz later revised his intentions, making it seem as if both the symphony and Lélio were about Harriet Smithson (she later became his wife).
 The symphony uses programme music to describe a despairing artist trying to kill himself with an overdose of opium, leading to a series of increasingly terrifying visions.
 The programme of Lélio describes the artist wakening from these dreams, musing on William Shakespeare, his sad life, and not having a woman.
 He decides that if he can't put this unrequited love out of his head, he will immerse himself in music.
 He then leads an orchestra to a successful performance of one of his new compositions and the story ends peacefully.

 Lélio consists of six musical pieces presented by an actor who stands on stage in front of a curtain concealing the orchestra, chorus and solo singers.
 The actor's dramatic monologues explain the meaning of the music in the life of the artist.
 The work begins and ends with the idée fixe theme, linking Lélio to the Symphonie fantastique.